-Il buco della suora is ideally situated in a small courtyard off Calle Lunga San Barnaba, a narrow alleyway well-known to locals, connecting Campo San Barnaba with Chiesa San Sebastiano.
-The canal Rio del Malpaga runs a few feet from the front door.
-Rio del’ Avogaria is at the top of the alley, Rio San Barnaba a few feet north – at the base of Chiesa Carmini, whose bells mark each 15 minute increment of our day.
-It was the tolling of these bells that inspired the first notes of Richard Wagner’s Tristan and Isolde.
+Il buco della suora is situated in a small courtyard off Calle Lunga San Barnaba, a narrow alleyway well-known to locals connecting San Barnaba with San Sebastiano.
+The canal Rio del Malpaga runs a few feet from the door.
+Rio del’ Avogaria is at the top of the alley, Rio San Barnaba a few feet north, at the base of the Carmini church, whose bells mark each 15 minute increment of our day.
+The tolling of these bells inspired the first notes of Richard Wagner’s Tristan and Isolde.
 Today they are a poignant reminder that it’s time for a spritz.

 Campo Santa Margherita – the liveliest campo in Venice – with its fish and vegetable stalls, butchers, bakers, supermarket, flea markets, myriad of restaurants and bars – is on our doorstep.
-The fruit and vegetable boat at Ponte dei Pugni (Bridge of Fists) is closer still, past Colussi, just before Campo San Barnaba (where Katharine Hepburn tumbled into the canal in Summertime).
+The vegetable boat at Ponte dei Pugni is closer still, past Pasticceria Colussi, just before Campo San Barnaba (where Katharine Hepburn tumbled into the canal in Summertime).
 More restaurants, gelaterie, wine and cheese shops.
-A ten minute loop turns up all requisites of a day’s eating and drinking, at home or in good restaurants.
-Alternatively, stroll through Campo Santa Margherita, past San Pantalon and Tonolo (best frittelle in Venice), to the Scuola San Rocco, dripping with Tintorettos.
-Continue past the Frari, popping in to see the Bellini altarpiece and the tomb that houses Canova’s heart, into the warren of alleys that wind through San Polo to Rialto, its bridge, fish market and bacari.
+A ten minute loop unearths everything required for a day’s eating and drinking, at home or in restaurants.
+Alternatively, take a stroll through Campo Santa Margherita, past San Pantalon and Tonolo (best frittelle in Venice), to the Scuola San Rocco, dripping with Tintorettos.
+Continue past Frari, slipping in to view the Bellini altarpiece and the tomb that houses Canova’s heart, and on into the warren of alleys that wind through San Polo to Rialto, its bridge, fish market and bacari.